 The tractor-trailer injury attorneys in Tulsa at Graves McLain understand the rules and regulations that Fleet owners and truck drivers must maintain.
 If you or a loved one is ever harmed in a tractor-trailer accident, call the tractor-trailer accident attorneys at Graves McLain for help.
 They will review your situation, investigate the facts, find out why the accident happened and they will work hard to protect your right to full and fair compensation.

 Driving concerns are only natural when sharing the road with tractor-trailers, as there has been a 20% increase in trucking accidents over the last two decades according to the Federal Motor Carrier Safety Administration (FMCSA).
 Around 500,000 trucking accidents occur every year in the United States, with approximately 5,000 accidents resulting in fatalities and thousands more resulting in injuries.

-1) Driver Error: According to the FMCSA, driver error is ten times more likely to be the cause of a crash than any other factor.
-Driver fatigue, distractions and substance abuse are the most common causes of driver error.
+According to the FMCSA, driver error is ten times more likely to be the cause of a crash than any other factor.
+Driver fatigue, distractions,is and substance abuse are the most common causes of driver error.

-2) Weather Conditions: Weighing upwards of 80,000 pounds, a loaded semi can outweigh the average passenger vehicle by more than 25 times.
+Weighing upwards of 80,000 pounds, a loaded semi can outweigh the average passenger vehicle by more than 25 times.
 This means, due to their heavy load, trucks need to increase their braking distance in bad weather.
-Staying apprised of local weather patterns can assist the driver’s anticipation of breaking when needed.
+Staying apprised of local weather patterns can assist the driver’s anticipation of braking when needed.

-5) Truck Driver or Company Selection: Shippers need to be diligent in background checks on drivers and companies to ensure the best delivery results.
-They should check each are compliant with FMSCA regulations.
+Shippers need to be diligent in background checks on drivers and companies to ensure the best delivery results.
+They should check each is compliant with FMSCA regulations.